Home | Area info. | For Sale | For Rentbank owned / forfeited | Vacation lodging | buyer advice | seller advice | Puerto Rico Information

 • Does the home have storm shutters?
 Water tank?
 Power generator?
 As Puerto Rico is in area prone to hurricanes, having these facilities is convenient and may be necessary.

-USE A REAL ESTATE SPECIALIST?
-Top
+SHOULD I HIRE A REAL ESTATE SPECIALIST?

+Should you use a real estate specialist or go it alone?
+You would not be surprised that, as real estate agents, we recommend you use the services of our profession.
 A seller may occasionally be right in selling directly (see advice to sellers) but seldom does this apply to buyers.
 Nevertheless it is important that you choose your agent with care.

-In contrast to most of the continental USA, the Multiple Listing Service (MLS) service in Puerto Rico is very limited (although it is improving).
-In addition, dual agency activities (both having the listing and finding the buyer for the property) are the norm, and some companies/agents may go to extremes showing you their listings without listening to your needs.
+go to extremes showing you their listings without listening to your needs.
 Make sure you are dealing with a company/agency willing to share with other brokers (going co-broke) so that you have access to an adequate selection.
 The following items show you why it is wise to use an agent:

 • RE agents should have in depth knowledge of the different areas, the schools in the neighborhood and the traffic patterns.
 Therefore he/she can point out similar areas you are unaware of, if the right property is not found in your initial area of choice.